Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Appendix B – Factory-Scale Simulation

-\textbf{Initial Temperature:} Using a modified version of the method discussed in Ref. \cite{zhan2016list}, the initial temperature was determined averaging the temperatures obtained through the equation
+Although the tested values of $N$ may appear modest, the combinatorial complexity of the problem is considerable.
+With 496 racks available, the maximum number of possible allocations scales with $M^N$, where $M$ is the number of racks and $N$ the number of items to be placed.
+Thus, even for moderate values such as $N=5$, the number of potential configurations grows to the order of $10^{13}$, making exhaustive methods infeasible and justifying the use of metaheuristics such as Simulated Annealing.
+All simulations employed the integer-variable version of Simulated Annealing (INT-SA), implemented in C++.

+The INT-SA algorithm adopted a geometric cooling schedule with cooling factor $\alpha=0.95$, and $40\times N$ iterations per temperature level.
+The initial temperature $T_0$ was defined using a modified version of the method discussed by \textcite{zhan2016list}, in which we average the values obtained from

-where $\Delta f$ represents the difference between the cost function of the initial state and its neighbors, and $p$ is the probability of accepting a transition from a lower to a higher energy.
-We set $p=0.2$.
+where $\Delta f$ represents the difference between the cost function of the initial state and one of its neighbors, and $p$ is the probability of accepting a transition from a lower to a higher energy.
+We set $p=0.2$ and averaged over $N$ neighbors.
+Each run was initialized from a randomized solution, and the stopping criteria were defined either by reaching the maximum number of iterations or by stabilization of the objective function.

-\textbf{Markov Chain Length:} Through testing, we found that problems with larger solution spaces and more available time benefit from longer Markov chains, as they allow for more effective thermalization at each step.
-Conversely, for smaller problems requiring quicker solutions, shorter chains are preferable, as they facilitate faster temperature reduction but are more vulnerable to getting trapped in local minima, resembling local search methods.
-In our implementation, we used two different chain lengths, with sizes: (i) $N$, the number of items to be inserted (smaller chain), and (ii) $N \times M$, the product of the number of items and the number of shelves (longer chain).

-\textbf{Cooling Schedule:} We adopted a geometric cooling schedule \cite{mahdi2017performance}.
-Under this schedule, the temperature at iteration $k$ is given by